tarwn/lessthandot-hugo/blogs/content/posts/2011-10-18-pass-summit-2011-in-pictures.md

 ![][21]

-I attended Kalen Delaney’s plan cache session.
+I attended Kalen Delaney's plan cache session.
 I smacked my forehead on the chair ahead of me in said session.

 I had dinner with the Damn Strates, Jason and Sarah, and Colin.
 We found a new WIT logo.

 ![][22]

 I attended the Gameworks party.
 I got video of our MADPASS chapter president, Tim, playing Dance Dance Revolution.
-You’ll have to attend the next MADPASS meeting to watch.
+You'll have to attend the next MADPASS meeting to watch.

 **Friday, October 14**

 I woke up sick.
 Really, really sick.
 Yuck. #nerdflu sucks.

-I attended the Birds of a Feather Lunch and sat at Aaron Nelson’s PowerShell table.
+I attended the Birds of a Feather Lunch and sat at Aaron Nelson's PowerShell table.

 I watched Jessica Moss present “Preventing the “Oh Poop!”
 Reporting Services Situation”.

 I watched Lightning Talks.
-If you’ve never had David Stein explain database lessons learned from The Godfather, well, you ought to.
-Also, if you’ve never heard Doug Lane explain why, with both donkeys and dashboards, framing matters, you ought to.
+If you've never had David Stein explain database lessons learned from The Godfather, well, you ought to.
+Also, if you've never heard Doug Lane explain why, with both donkeys and dashboards, framing matters, you ought to.

-I watched Jonathan Kehayias’ presentation on Event Notifications.
+I watched Jonathan Kehayias' presentation on Event Notifications.
 He presented in his awesome pink Superman shirt.

 ![][23]

-I tried on Rob Farley’s name tag.
-He’s a proper bit taller than I am.
+I tried on Rob Farley's name tag.
+He's a proper bit taller than I am.

 ![][24]